 Download the Language Pack and Other Options

-If you would like tweaks the Windows 10 system language, like adding a keyboard for a particular language or applying a new language to all user accounts, follow the steps below.
+If you would like to tweak the Windows 10 system language, like adding a keyboard for a particular language or applying a new language to all user accounts, follow the steps below.

 First open Start > Settings > Time & language -> Region & language -> Add a language then select your language.